 - Make your way up the steep High Street?, alongside the castle wall.
 Follow the road round to the left by a gatehouse and keep right at a junction to stay alongside the castle wall.
 On this street (London Road) are two churches which are well worth visiting: the unusual parish church of St Nicholas? on the right, followed by the ornate Roman Catholic Cathedral? on the left.

 - Beyond the cathedral you pass St Mary's Gate Inn and a primary school on the left.
 At the end of the school veer right across a small patch of grass, still alongside the castle wall.
 Cross a driveway leading to the Norfolk Estate Office to continue in the same direction along another estate road.
 In 200m you go through a gate into Arundel Park.

-- If approaching Hiorne Tower? from the grassy path turn right to rejoin the right of way, heading NE towards a footpath waymarker at the left-hand end of a belt of trees.
+- If you have cut across the grass veer right in front of the folly to rejoin the right of way, heading NE towards a footpath waymarker at the left-hand end of a belt of trees.
 Cross over a dirt track used for exercising horses and go down a short flight of steps cut into the chalky slope.

 - At the bottom of the slope repeat a short stretch of your outward route by turning sharp right (almost doubling back) … this time you keep left, staying on the main track.

 - In 200m go through a wooden kissing gate and keep ahead on the perimeter path along the other side of Swanbourne Lake.
 At the far end of the lake you come to a waterside picnic area and Swanbourne Lodge Café.
 Go out through the gate onto Mill Road, leaving Arundel Park.

 For most of this section you are back on the MW and Walk 1–32 route, but this time in the opposite direction.